Decisions to be healthy

 5) Make Every Decision a Good Decision

 It’s worth remembering just what a “good decision” actually means.
 Usually in medicine it’s used to indicate a decision that leads to a better outcome.
 We want the treatment that either cures us or allows us to manage disease in a way that lets us make the most of our lives.
+Sometimes you may want to consider selling your life insurance with a viatical settlement.

 But a good decision also means the best possible decision, one that is carefully considered, draws on all relevant information (and avoids irrelevant information), and is consistent with how we want to live our lives.
 Even if these decisions don’t result in the ideal result, we can know that when we consider our options thoroughly and make a sound judgment, we can be satisfied with that decision.